Rhoban/onshape-to-robot/docs/source/exporter_urdf.rst

         // General import options (see config.json documentation)
         // ...

+        // Whether the collisions should be used in visual as well (default: false) "draw_collisions": true,
+        // Use only pure shapes (when available) for collisions "collisions_no_mesh": true,
+        // Package name (for ROS) (default: "") "package_name": "my_robot",
+        // Additional XML file to be included in the URDF (default: "") "additional_xml": "my_custom_file.xml",

         // Override joint properties (default: {})
         "joint_properties": {
             // Default properties for all joints